 If I have completed other CPD since my last renewal, will this credit towards my first year?

 Only if you have completed a unit from the relevant Certificate IV since your last renewal.

 Do I need to keep a record of CPD?
 Will I need to make a statement verifying I have completed my CPD?

-You will need to keep your own records until the online reporting tool is available.
+You will need to keep your own records.

 Certificate holders must retain the statement of attainment issued by a registered training organisation for each unit completed.